polymode/polymode/docs/concepts.md

 `Chunks` and `chunkmodes` are different concepts.
 Chunk is a fragments of text and there might be multiple chunks of the same mode within a buffer.
-In contrast, there is only one chunkmode of some type per buffer and the "behavior" of the individual chunks is determined by this chunkmode.
+In contrast, there is only one chunkmode of some type per buffer and the "behavior" in each chunk is determined by the chunkmode.

 ## Class Hierarchy